chapagain/google-tag-manager-magento1/README.md

 business.
 This extension also provides e-commerce transaction tracking feature.
 You just need to enter your Tag Manager container id in the extension's configuration settings.

-[https://support.google.com/tagmanager/answer/6102821?hl=en](Google Tag Manager) allows you to quickly and easily update tags and code snippets on your website or mobile app, such as those intended for traffic analysis and marketing optimization.
+[Google Tag Manager](https://support.google.com/tagmanager/answer/6102821?hl=en) allows you to quickly and easily update tags and code snippets on your website or mobile app, such as those intended for traffic analysis and marketing optimization.
 You can add and update AdWords, Google Analytics, Floodlight, and 3rd party or custom tags from the Google Tag Manager user interface instead of editing site code.
 This reduces errors, frees you from having to involve a web developer, and allows you to quickly deploy new features or content onto your site.

 Google Tag Manager are FREE of charge services offered by Google.
-You need to create a separate Google Tag Manager account from [https://tagmanager.google.com/?hl=en#/admin/accounts/create](here) and link the account with your Magento store by adding the
+You need to create a separate Google Tag Manager account from [here](https://tagmanager.google.com/?hl=en#/admin/accounts/create) and link the account with your Magento store by adding the
 "Container ID" of your Google Tag Manager account to the current extension's configuration setting.

 ## Features